Referring a patient

-On referral the patient will be assessed by one of our Clinical Nurse Specialist to understand their needs and to ensure the most appropriate care can be arranged.
-All referred patients also receive access to our 24 hour advice line.
+On referral the patient will be assessed by one of our Clinical Nurse Specialists to understand their needs and to ensure the most appropriate care can be arranged.
+All referred patients also receive access to our 24-hour advice line.

 If you’d like to speak with one of the Oakhaven clinicians before referring please call 01590 670346.

 Referrals may be made for palliative care needs or bereavement support.

 For any questions or queries please contact us direct on 01590 670346